OdedShimoni/plastic-lookup/README.md

 Contributions are always welcome!

-The next feature is going to be a CLI client for easier communication.
+* The next feature is going to be a CLI client for easier communication.
+* Tests will be amazing